xdth/TundraAI/README.md

 ### Versioning

 * Document versioning via Git is optional but recommended
-* You may store the documentation in a separate Git repo and mount or sync it into the `data/docs/` folder
+* We may store the documentation in a separate Git repo and mount or sync it into the `data/docs/` folder
 * This allows change tracking and enables automated re-ingestion on updates via hooks or pipelines

 ---